leptos-rs/book/src/01_introduction.md

 You can find more detailed docs for each part of the API at [Docs.rs](https://docs.rs/leptos/latest/leptos/).

-**Important Note**: This current version of the book reflects the `0.5.1` release.
-The CodeSandbox versions of the examples still reflect `0.4` and earlier APIs and are in the process of being updated.

 > The source code for the book is available [here](https://github.com/leptos-rs/book).
 PRs for typos or clarification are always welcome.